 Unlike other editing software, Fictionary focuses on high-level editing rather than grammar and spelling.

-It’s no secret that we recommend ProWritingAid as our #1 editing tool, but thankfully Fictionary is not a true competitor.
+It’s no secret that I recommend ProWritingAid as my #1 editing tool, but thankfully Fictionary is not a true competitor.
 It focuses on a completely different side of editing.

 So it’s not one or the other, it’s both!